arush-sal/gobook/ch04-functions.md

-# Fucntions
+# Functions

-We have already used functions in form of the `main` funcion using the `func` keyword.
+We have already used functions in form of the `main` function using the `func` keyword.

 Format: